spencerdouglas7/spencerdouglas7.github.io/README.md

   <br><br>
   Real-time price data is scraped from the web using the Beautiful Soup Python library and served via RESTful API built with Flask, which is then represented and charted in the application using Chart.js.
   <br><br>
-  Users can view pricing data and trends for the top cryptocurrencies, save 'favorite' tokens to track, and add their own purchases/sales for tracking of   portfolio value and profit over time.
+  Users can view pricing data and trends for the top cryptocurrencies, save 'favorite' tokens to track, and add their own purchases/sales for tracking of   portfolio value and profit/loss over time.
   <br><br>
   User system maintained via SQL database with 128-bit-salted and SHA-256 hashed passwords.